CLAREISMO/test/README.md

 We can use any of the summary functions we have used before with this data!

-For example, we can use the min() function.
+**Groupwise analysis and min() function**: For example, we can use the min() function.
 We then group by the variable ANOS_ESCOLARIDAD and ask it to return the minimum value associated with the variable ESTRATO_VIVIENDA associated with.

 ![image](https://github.com/CLAREISMO/test/assets/63759427/27988d25-9dee-4bf4-b4d1-4aafe2f5b051)